opentargets/evidence_datasource_parsers/README.md

 ### SLAPenrich
 The SLAPenrich parser processes three files:

-- progeny_normalVStumor_opentargets.txt: Main file that contains a systematic comparison of on somatic mutations from TCGA across 25 different cancer types and a collection of pathway gene sets from Reactome.
+- slapenrich_opentargets.tsv: Main file that contains a systematic comparison of on somatic mutations from TCGA across 25 different cancer types and a collection of pathway gene sets from Reactome.
 This file can be downloaded [here](https://storage.googleapis.com/otar000-evidence_input/SLAPEnrich/data_file/slapenrich_opentargets-21-12-2017.tsv) from the _otar000-evidence_input_ bucket.
 - cancer2EFO_mappings.tsv: File containing the mappings between the acronym of the type of cancer and its respective disease listed in EFO.
 This file can be found in the `resources` directory.

 The source table is then formatted into a compressed set of JSON lines following the schema of the version to be used.